Summer is coming to a close—and it's all about enjoying being outdoors while you still can.

 3. Pick up a seeded watermelon from the Black Seed Brothers.
 Head to the northeast corner of Lenox Avenue and 139th Street and grab a supersweet seeded watermelon from this beloved Harlem street stand.
 Refrigerate and enjoy.

 5. Listen to free jazz in the park.
-Jazzmobile's annual Summerfest—which includes free concerts on Wednesdays in front of Grant's Tomb and Fridays in Marcus Garvey Park—runs this year through August 31.
+Jazzmobile's annual Summerfest—which includes free evening concerts on Wednesdays in front of Grant's Tomb and Fridays in Marcus Garvey Park—runs this year through August 30.

 6. Go roller skating.
-The outdoor roller rink at Riverbank State Park charges only $2 for admission, offers skate rentals ($6), and is open six days a week until September 11—what more could you ask for?
+The shaded outdoor roller rink at Riverbank State Park charges only $2 for admission, offers skate rentals ($6), and is open six days a week through the summer—what more could you ask for?

 For daily updates, follow The Curious Uptowner on Facebook, Instagram and Twitter